profrobwells/first-llm-classifier/docs/structured-responses.md

     return answer
 ```

 Now, ask it for a team that's not in one of those leagues.
+You should get an error.

 ```python
 classify_team("Minnesota Wild")